underlay/go-rdfjs/README.md

 Quads are represented interally as 4-tuples of `Term` interfaces.
 This was chosen instead of a struct type to support advanced uses like arithmetic or permutations of term positions.
 Quad terms can be accessed by name with the `.Subject(): Term`, `.Predicate(): Term`, `.Object(): Term`, and `.Graph(): Term` methods.

-The user is responsible for checking that the terms of a quad are valid for their positions (literals a subjects, etc).
+Quads implement also `MarshalJSON` and `UnmarshalJSON`.

 A new quad can be created with the constructor:

 - `NewQuad(subject, predicate, object, graph Term) *Quad`

+The user is responsible for checking that the terms of a quad are valid for their positions (literals as subjects, etc).
 If `graph` is `nil`, the exported default graph `var Default *DefaultGraph` will be used.